audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 - [Using Slack, WhatsApp (electron Apps) for malware attack](https://firefistace153.medium.com/using-slack-whatsapp-electron-apps-for-malware-attack-5b5b40efba2c)
 - This [issue](https://github.com/electron/electron/issues/28384) on Electron's GitHub Repo.

-The first one details the hijacking I've covered, and the author goes on to PoC planting the DLL with a maldoc.
+The first one details the hijacking I've covered, and the author goes on to PoC the planting of the DLL with a maldoc.

 The second is a Github Issue from March 2021, listing even more DLLs than what I found with static analysis.
 I fired up Procmon, and sure enough, many of these are lazy-loaded, thus not existing in the Import Address Table.

 ## Conclusion

 By mapping out relationships of PEs and their dependencies, we've discovered a universal way to load code into any Electron app, of which there are thousands.
-The possibilities are exciting when you consider what kind of data is handled by certain Electron apps with which you now get to share memory address space with.
+The possibilities are exciting when you begin to consider what kind of data is handled by certain Electron apps with which you now get to share memory address space with.

 This first go has reminded me of the importance of patience in scoping and defining your work.
 It keeps it targeted and on track.
 It can also prevent you from having to restart over and over again.
+Taking a little extra time up front to to model data, structure tasks, pulling in outside help earlier, these are all things that can ensure your project flows a little smoother and linearly.

 Learning by doing is great, but humans have the capacity to learn from the mistakes of others.
-Learning to use both methods is challenging, but rewarding.
+We should use that gift more.
+The trick is finding a happy medium between structure and tangents.
+Awesome discoveries often from tangents.

+But a plethora of information creates a poverty of attention.

 A relevant thread I wish had come before starting:

 ![](5.png)

-At this point, I think I've reached the end of this particular data-set's utility.
+So at this point, I think I've reached the end of this particular data-set's utility.

 After satisfying the occasional curiosity of "who imports/forwards what", I've pivoted to something that hopefully is more impactful.